-Look Youthful with Blepharoplasty in Farmington, CT
+Look Youthful with Blepharoplasty in Farmington and Hartford, CT

 Aging around the eyes is a common concern for both men and women.
 Droopiness and redundant skin of the upper eyelids can develop while puffy bags and wrinkling can form under the eyes.
 The main solution to these complaints is a surgical cosmetic procedure called blepharoplasty, or an eyelid lift.
 Dr. Karter and Dr. Seeley skillfully perform this procedure at Connecticut Facial Plastic Surgery.